 - Severe back or abdominal pain that begins suddenly

 - Signs of shock, such as shaking, dizziness, fainting, sweating, and rapid heartbeat.

 At present there are 3 treatment options for Abdominal Aortic Aneurysm:

-Interventional Radiologists performs the minimally invasive technique using imaging to guide the catheter and graft within the patient’s artery.
+Interventional Radiologists perform the minimally invasive technique using imaging to guide the catheter and graft within the patient’s artery.
 For this procedure, an incision is made in the skin at the groin where the catheter is passed into the femoral artery and then directed to the aortic aneurysm.
 Now, the physician passes a stent graft that is compressed into a small diameter through the catheter.
-The stent graft is advanced to the aneurysm and then opened, creating new walls in the blood vessel where the blood flows.
+The stent-graft is advanced to the aneurysm and then opened, creating new walls in the blood vessel where the blood flows.
 This less invasive technique of inserting a graft within the aneurysm to redirect blood flow and stop direct pressure from being exerted on the weak aortic wall.
 This comparatively new technique eliminates the necessity for an outsized abdominal incision.
 It conjointly eliminates the necessity to clamp the aorta throughout the procedure.
 Clamping the aorta creates major stress on the heart, and people with severe heart disease may not be able to tolerate this major surgery.
-Stent grafts procedure are most commonly considered for patients at increased surgical risk due to age or other medical conditions; but not for everyone.
+Stent grafts procedure is most commonly considered for patients at increased surgical risk due to age or other medical conditions; but not for everyone.
 It is still a new technology and we don’t yet have data to show that this will be a sturdy repair for long years.
 Thus, people with a life span of 20 or more years may be counseled against this therapy.
-It is also a technology that’s restricted by size, as the grafts aren’t custom built for each patient’s anatomy.
+It is also a technology that’s restricted by size, as the grafts aren’t custom-built for each patient’s anatomy.